 And being able to do something cool for people right now is a buzz.
 I’m not going to pretend my motives are 100% altruistic, but if there’s a way I can make something accessible to everyone and help a lot of people and help myself too, then I’m down.

 All this mailing list growth has a real effect on the bottom line.
 My last release shifted over 3,000 copies in the first few days before I even rolled out my first ad, and the investment in email marketing and content marketing means I haven’t really pushed that hard with ads at all.

 Ads get all the attention these days but there are many ways to reach readers.
 I love ads!
 They are a really important part of my toolkit.
 But there are all sorts of ways that you can run your author business; you have options if you don’t have the budget for ads, or if they don’t work for you (or your particular niche).
 Or if you just want to explore other paths to readers so you are less dependent on one means of reaching them.

 Survey the landscape, explore all the options, and pick what works from you out of this list.
-Here’s what’s working to sell books in 2020.
+Here’s a whole bunch of book marketing tips to help you sell more books in 2020.

 *picks mic back up again*